James McGill Professor of Neurology, Psychiatry, Biomedical Eng.,

-He co-founded Biospective Inc., a CRO that offers 3D image analysis for clinical/pre-clinical pharmaceutical studies.
+Finally, he is a Founder of Biospective Inc., a Contract Research Organization that offers 3D image analysis for clinical/pre-clinical pharmaceutical studies.

 1979-1984: Physicist: PET program, Atomic Energy of Canada Ltd.